ezramizrahi/blog/content/blog/4-sort-and-splice/index.md

  ];
 ```

-But I also needed to only grab the top five!
+But I only needed to grab the top five!
 To do this we can use `Array.prototype.splice()`:

 ```
 const topFiveFilms = arrayOfFilms.sort((a, b) => b.rating - a.rating).splice(0,5);